annefried/annefried.github.io/_pages/publications.md

 Hanna Schmück, Michael Reder, Katrin Paula, and Annemarie Friedrich. <a href="https://www.cmc2025.uni-bayreuth.de/pool/dokumente/CMC-2025-Proceedings-2.pdf">A Case Study on Annotating and Analysing Situation Entity Types in Reddit Discussions on Democracy</a>.
 Accepted to CMC Corpora.
 September 2025.
 Bayreuth, Germany. <i>(to appear)</i>

-Christian Jaumann, Annemarie Friedrich, and Rainer Lienhart. <a href="https://aclanthology.org/2025.sdp-1.21/">Coling-UniA at SciVQA 2025: Few-Shot Example Retrieval and Confidence-Informed Ensembling for Multimodal Large Language Models</strong>.
-Accepted to the Fifth Workshop on Scholarly Document Processing (SDProc), co-located with ACL 2025.
+Christian Jaumann, Annemarie Friedrich, and Rainer Lienhart. <a href="https://aclanthology.org/2025.sdp-1.21/">Coling-UniA at SciVQA 2025: Few-Shot Example Retrieval and Confidence-Informed Ensembling for Multimodal Large Language Models</a>.
+In Proceedings of the Fifth Workshop on Scholarly Document Processing (SDProc), co-located with ACL 2025.
 Vienna, Austria.<br/>

 Wei Zhou, Mohsen Mesgar, Annemarie Friedrich, and Heike Adel.
 2025.<a href="https://aclanthology.org/2025.semeval-1.100/">G-MACT at SemEval-2025 Task 8: Exploring Planning and Tool Use in Question Answering over Tabular Data.</a> In Proceedings of the 19th International Workshop on Semantic Evaluation (SemEval-2025), pages 726–742, Vienna, Austria.
 Association for Computational Linguistics.